jmsoftapp/seamless-streamingseaml1ess-streaming1/README.md

 > Please note: we *do not* recommend running the model on CPU.
 CPU inference will be slow and introduce noticable delays in the simultaneous translation.

 > [!NOTE]
 > The example below is for PyTorch stable (2.1.1) and variant cu118.
-Check [here](https://pytorch.org/get-started/locally/) to find the command for your variant.
+> Check [here](https://pytorch.org/get-started/locally/) to find the torch/torchaudio command for your variant.
+> Check [here](https://github.com/facebookresearch/fairseq2#variants) to find the fairseq2 command for your variant.

 If running for the first time, create conda environment and install the desired torch version.
 Then install the rest of the requirements:
 ```